anikeee/teamProfileGenerate/README.md

 ## Instructions

-* Create a command-line application that accepts accepts user input using the provided starter code.
+* Create a command-line application that accepts user input using the provided starter code.
   * Create classes for each team member provided and export them.
 The tests for these classes (in the `_tests_` directory) must ALL pass.
     * The first class is an `Employee` parent class with the following properties and methods:
       * `name`